auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_04.md

 * `C`: Computer Science
 * `I`: Information Technology

 Use the `switch` construct to solve the task.
+You can use any selection construct for error checking.

 ```
 Enter two characters: M1